domkm/graphql-best-practices/README.md

 Unions are semantically just marker interfaces (interfaces with zero fields) so I will refer to both interfaces and unions as interfaces.

-When choosing field types, prefer interfaces instead concrete types.
+When choosing field types, prefer interfaces instead of concrete types.

 Instead of a `Comment` type, consider a `Comment` interface and a `PostComment` type.
 Instead of a `Message` type, consider a `Message` interface and a `ChatMessage` type.